maxice8/kubernetes/README.md

 This will create a uptime-kuma setup with the WebUI exposed over your tailscale network, the following components are created:

-This will create a complete syncthing setup with the WebUI exposed over your tailscale network, the following components are created:

 1. A namespace called kuma
 2. Persistent Volume Claims to store uptime-kuma data via local-storage
 3. A deployment of uptime-kuma